I actually can't believe it's the fastest three hours in media.

 Well, the Pakistan thing, that's a different thing.

-He might do it.
+They might do it.

-You remember we did nail some Somali pirates, and they did actually send a press release out that Obama ordered that it was Obama who said pull the trigger at that moment.
+You remember, we did nail some Somali pirates, and they did actually send a press release out that Obama ordered that it was Obama who said pull the trigger at that moment.

-And in fact, it was Obama who pulled the trigger, giving the orders.
+In fact, it was Obama who pulled the trigger, giving the orders.

 We know it was kind of smoked up.